nilshenrich/TCP_ServerClient/README.md

 #### Continuous

 In the continuous mode, a continuous stream of data is sent and received.
-To work on incoming data, a outgoing stream must be defined.
+To work on incoming data, an outgoing stream must be defined.
 For a client, that holds just one active connection to a server, a pointer to an outgoing stream must be defined.
 For a server, that holds multiple connections, a method returning a pointer to an outgoing stream must be defined based on the sending client ID.

 ### Server